With few to no employees on-site, remote video surveillance is critical to guard against theft and vandalism.

-- This kind of connectivity can also enable real-time video backup, with time and date stamp, to the cloud.
+- This kind of remote connectivity can also enable real-time surveillance footage backup, with time and date stamp, to the cloud.
 If vandals or thieves are on site wreaking havoc, they can’t destroy the visual evidence that can be used to identify them, as they could if the video footage only resided on site on a hard drive.

 - This video evidence is also of value for insurance claims.

-All this of course requires that you deploy a cloud-based software platform, purpose-built to work with the majority of the cameras on the market, including yours, to collect and manage their video feeds.
+All this of course requires that you deploy a cloud video surveillance platform, purpose-built to work with the majority of the security cameras on the market, including yours, to collect and manage their video feeds.

 4G gets you connected fast, without IT headaches

-If you don’t already have such a platform, this may hardly seem like the time to worry about acquiring and deploying one.
+If you don’t already have such a cloud security system, this may hardly seem like the time to worry about acquiring and deploying one.

 After all, your IT team is likely already neck deep in work responding in other ways to the impact of COVID-19.
 For example, ensuring that staff with roles critical to business continuity have the secure access they need to continue working from home.
 The IT department also tends to be rather leery, as it should be, of deploying any new software platform on the corporate network until it has gone through extensive due diligence.